-A single source of truth helps you truly understand the customers who use your identify provider.
+A single source of truth helps you truly understand the customers who use your identity provider.
 That helps your team build campaigns that actually convert.

 Lax security.
 Consumers want assurances that their data is protected.
 A robust IdP partner provides that enhanced security, so you can tell your customers that you've made an investment that benefits them.
 This enhances overall customer loyalty.

 Again, you may have business-specific benefits that aren't mentioned here.
-But it's clear that B2C companies can benefit a lot from a connection with a reputable identify provider solution.
+But it's clear that B2C companies can benefit a lot from a connection with a reputable identity provider solution.